Node.js console.assert() Method

 Return Value: This method doesn’t return anything if the value is true.
 If failed to assert the value then Assertion failed is logged followed by an error message, if provided in all subsequent parameters after value in util.format().
 The output is used as an error message.

-Below examples illustrate the use of console.assert() method in Node.js:
+Example 1: The below example illustrates the use of a console.assert() method in Node.js

 Assertion failed: error message 2